Great Bear Rainforest: Geography

 The size of the Great Bear Rainforest, also called the North and Central Coast land use planning area or the Central and North Coast LRMP area, is roughly 32000 km2.
 As part of the 2006 North and Central Coast Land Use Decision three new land use zones were created: Protected Areas; Biodiversity, Mining, and Tourism Areas (BMTAs); and Ecosystem-based Management Operating Areas (EBMs).
 As of 2009, approximately 16000 km2 of the region has been designated as protected areas (in a form called conservancies), and 3000 km2 as BMTAs.
 Commercial timber harvesting and commercial hydro-electric power projects are prohibited within BMTAs.

-The Great Bear Rainforest extends from the Discovery Islands in the south to the BC-Alaska boundary in the north, it includes all offshore islands within this range except Vancouver Island and the archipelago of Haida Gwaii.
+The Great Bear Rainforest extends from the Discovery Islands in the south to the BC-Alaska boundary in the north.
+It includes all offshore islands within this range except Vancouver Island and the archipelago of Haida Gwaii.
 Its northern end reaches up Portland Canal to the vicinity of Stewart.
 To the south it includes Prince Rupert, most of Douglas Channel, half of Hawkesbury Island, and part of Gardner Canal.
 Kitimat is outside the region, to the east.
 Farther south, the region includes all of the coast west and south of the Fiordland Conservancy, Kitlope Heritage Conservancy Protected Area, Tweedsmuir North and Tweedsmuir South Provincial Parks—which includes Dean Channel, Burke Channel, Rivers Inlet, and the communities of Bella Bella, Bella Coola, and Hagensborg.
 The southern end of the region includes Knight Inlet and Bute Inlet.

 Ecology

 The Great Bear Rainforest is one of the largest remaining tracts of unspoiled temperate rainforest left in the world.
 The area is home to species such as cougars, wolves, salmon, grizzly bears, and the Kermode ("spirit") bear, a unique subspecies of the black bear, in which one in ten cubs displays a recessive white coloured coat.

-The forest features 1,000-year-old western red cedar and 90-metre Sitka spruce.
+The forest features 1,000-year-old western red cedar and 90-metre tall Sitka Spruce.

 Coastal temperate rainforests are characterized by their proximity to both ocean and mountains.
 Abundant rainfall results when the atmospheric flow of moist air off the ocean collides with mountain ranges.
 Much of the Pacific coastline of North America shares this climate pattern, including portions of Alaska, British Columbia, Washington, Oregon, and Northern California.